Comin' Round the Mountain: Production

-Comin' Round the Mountain was filmed from January 15 through February 12, 1951 and shot almost entirely in sequence.
+Comin' Round the Mountain was filmed from January 15 through February 12, 1951 and was shot almost entirely in sequence.

+Reception

+In a contemporary review for The New York Times, critic Oscar A. Godbout called the film a "flabby production" and wrote: "Although movies are supposed to be better than ever, Bud Abbott and Lou Costello offer seventy-seven minutes of film time in 'Comin' Round the Mountain'° toward disproving the slogan. ...
+A broad, slap-stick farce can push a person into a state of happy laughter, but this affair merely pushes you out the door."

 Home media

-This film has been released twice on DVD.
-The first time, on The Best of Abbott and Costello Volume Three, on August 3, 2004, and again on October 28, 2008, as part of Abbott and Costello: The Complete Universal Pictures Collection.
+This film has been released twice on DVD: as part of The Best of Abbott and Costello Volume Three in 2004, and as part of the Abbott and Costello: The Complete Universal Pictures Collection in 2008.